Vegan Taco Meat Filling (Easy & Quick!)

-Combining beans, spices, and bulgur grain, this vegan taco meat filling forms a remarkably chewy and delicious plant-based filling, serving as an excellent substitute for traditional meat in tacos.
+Combining beans, spices, and bulgur grain, this quick and easy vegan taco meat filling forms a remarkably chewy and delicious plant-based filling, serving as an excellent substitute for traditional meat in tacos.

-This vegan taco meat is a game-changer for your tacos.
+This vegan taco meat is a game-changer for your bean tacos.
 It’s not just for tacos either.
-You’ve got to try it on your nachos and potato tacos too!
+You’ve got to try it on our vegan nachos and potato tacos too!

 - Beans- I like to use a mixture of black beans and pintos, but other great options include cannellini, northern, and kidney beans.